 Mediation is one of the most misunderstood words in California Family Law.
-Be sure before you go to a mediation appointment you know what kind of mediation you are about to start.
+Be sure before you go to a mediation appointment with a family law attorney, you know what kind of mediation you are about to start.
 Otherwise, that misunderstanding may result in a decision that is hard to reverse.

-Private Divorce Mediation – you and the other parent decide not to go to court but hire a divorce mediator trained in California divorce law to help you through your divorce.
+You and the other parent decide not to go to court but hire a divorce mediation attorney in California to help you through your divorce.
 These mediators may also offer to draft your documents for you (“paralegal services”).
 In picking a private mediator consider whether you want a passive (you are directing the agenda) or active (the mediator serves as a coach to help you set the agenda) approach to your mediation issue.
 Also, even if you are in mediation, consider hiring an attorney coach to help you properly prepare and to review any proposed agreements that come from your mediations.